-The set-point voltage tolerance is affected by the tolerance and stability of R{SET}.
-The stated limit is unconditionally met if R{SET} has a tolerance of 1% with 100 ppm/C or better temperature stability.
-A low-leakage (<100 nA), open-drain device, such as MOSFET or voltage supervisor IC, is recommended to control pin 20.
-When using
+(2) The set-point voltage tolerance is affected by the tolerance and stability of RSET.
+The stated limit is unconditionally met if RSET has a tolerance of 1% with 100 ppm/°C or better temperature stability.

-(2) A low-leakage (<100 nA), open-drain device, such as MOSFET or voltage supervisor IC, is recommended to control pin 20.
-When using this feature, a 100kΩ pull-up resistor to V1 is required.
-If unused, this pin must be directly connected to V1.
-See the Auto-Track section of the datasheet for more information.
+(3) A low-leakage (<100 nA), open-drain device, such as MOSFET or voltage supervisor IC, is recommended to control pin 20.
+The open-circuit voltage is less than 8 Vdc.

-(3) Do not place an external pull-up on this pin.
+(4) Do not place an external pull-up on this pin.
 If it is left open-circuit, the module operates when input power is applied.
 A small, low-leakage (<100 nA) MOSFET is recommended for control.
-For additional information, see the On/Off Inhibit section of the datasheet.
+For additional information, see the related application section.

-(4) The PTH08T255W is a two-phase power module.
-Each phase switches at 300kHz typical, 180° out of phase from one another.
+(5) The PTH08T250W is a two-phase power module.
+Each phase switches at 300 kHz typical, 180° out of phase from one another.
 The over-all switching frequency is 600 kHz typical.
 SmartSync controls the frequency of an individual phase.
+When using SmartSync the external synchronization frequency must be present before a valid input voltage is present, or before the release of inhibit control.